jberk/academic-kickstart/content/authors/admin/_index.md

 bio: Justin Berk is an Assistant Professor in the Departments of Medicine and Pediatrics at the Warren Alpert School of Medicine.
 His academic interests focus on urban health issues and innovative medical education modalities.

 interests:
-- Artificial Intelligence
+- Primary Care
-- Computational Linguistics
+- Addiction Medicine
-- Information Retrieval
+- Medical Education

 education:
   courses: